ProUM: Projection-based Utility Mining on Sequence Data: Preliminaries and Problem Formulation

-Note that the definition of utility of sequence originally proposed in \cite{zhou2007utility,ahmed2010mining} is too specific.
-Therefore, the later studies \cite{wang2016efficiently,yin2012uspan} adopted ``the maximum utility of all occurrences of a sequence $t$ in a $q$-sequence $s$" as the real utility of $t$ in $s$.
-Note that our proposed model follows this definition of utility.
+It should be noted that the definition of utility of sequence originally proposed in \cite{ahmed2010mining,ahmed2010novel} is too specific.
+Therefore, the later studies \cite{wang2016efficiently,yin2012uspan} have adopted ``the maximum utility of all occurrences of a sequence $t$ in a $q$-sequence $s$" as the real utility of $t$ in $s$.
+The proposed model in this paper follows this definition of utility.